hltcoe/PredPatt/doc/DOCTEST.md

         ?a: A form of asbestos
         ?b: Kent cigarette filters
     ?a causes ?b
-        ?a: A form of asbestos
+        ?a: A form of asbestos used to make Kent cigarette filters ?b: cancer
-        ?b: cancer

 ### relative clause with an embedded ditransitive